$804,216,597+

 How EOS Works for Direction.com

 Many people self-implement the framework taught in Traction, and we also tried.
 Although, after about six months, I knew we needed to utilize the system to its full potential.
 After hiring Byron Attridge, a professional EOS implementer, I only wish I had done so from the get-go.
-Hiring a professional EOS implementer is, and will always be, in the top 3 best decisions I’ve ever made for the company, right behind the decisions to focus solely on SEO and build out our software, Direction Local.
+Hiring a professional EOS implementer is, and will always be, in the top 3 best decisions I’ve ever made for the company, right behind the decisions to focus solely on SEO and not be distracted by other forms of marketing.

 EOS is based on using simple tools to solve complex problems.
 It’s designed to help businesses clarify, simplify, and execute their vision to achieve their goals.
 The system is comprised of six key components: